The Soldier's Details

 “I didn’t hold my job long though it wasn’t my fault so much.
 One of the bosses tried to take a rise out of me with a shop full of people.
 Being young and carefree I just cracked him and drew my weeks pay on Monday morning, went back to Leicester, no work so decided to go to Australia on assisted passage.
 Got married to a girl I had been living with for the past 18 months, 15 June 1922 had 3 days in London while waiting for ship, Left London 18 June 22, by way of S Africa landed at Albany Aug after 6 week at sea to a new land with every chance to make good through our own effort.”

-Arrived in Australia at Albany 1922 (Headstone).
+He arrived in Australia at Albany 1922 (Headstone).
 Australian Army Fact Card shows pre-enlistment occupation as Dairy Farmer.
 Had a dairy farm in the Group 34 Settlement in Yalyallup district (Near Busselton) in Western Australia.

 Enlisted in Australian Army in 1940 using a false birth date again (5 May 1901) so he would qualify.
 Went to WW II in Singapore.
 Spent 3 and a half years in Changi POW camp in Singapore as a prisoner of the Japanese.
 Returned to Australia from Singapore in 1945 after the war.
 War fact card shows trip back to Australia taken by ship and train.
 Singapore – Darwin – Sydney HMT Arawa.
 Sydney – Melbourne Troop train.
 Melbourne – Fremantle HMT Strathmore.